CPOC/SparkGrow-Firmware/README.md

 Action is taken based on 60 commands passed to it that represent one minuet.

 Core firmware code should focus on ensureing the core is performing the correct actions.
+  No logic in the firmware, just how to do tasks, change water, lights on.. ex

 Actions: